a

 comments or questions?

-After you cross Highway 50 southbound you walk about 30 yards East along Highway 50 to this sign.
+After we cross Highway 50 southbound we walk about 30 yards East towards Echo Summit along Highway 50 to this sign.

 Pacific Crest Trail Sign, South side of Highway 50, just East of Little Norway